naomisphere/macpaper/README.md

 You can fix this by doing the same steps as [here](https://github.com/naomisphere/macpaper/tree/main/README.md#installation).

 ## ❤️ Support me
-☕ If you really liked my work and want to support me, you can do so via Ko-fi:\
+☕ If you like my work and want to support me, you can do so via Ko-fi:\
 https://ko-fi.com/naomisphere